republik/plattform/src/components/Chart/TimeBars.docs.md

 Vertical bars are a nice line chart alternative for change over time of one (stacked) series.

-Currently only support years on the x-axis.
+Currently only supports years on the x-axis.
 If you need a different time unit you have to use the line chart for now.

 ```react
 <div>